The Debate Between Liberal and Conservative - 12.21

 You got it.

-Being on the show.
+Be on the show.

-But for me, I know like my Christmas before my injury, I was gone.
+But for me, I know, like my Christmas before my injury, I was gone.

 You know, I never really got to spend Christmas with my son.

-I just saw myself as a father for my, for my son to be there for him, to see him open up presents.
+I just saw myself as a father for my son to be there for him, to see him open up presents, and I never got to see that before.

-So to, To see that, it really brought a lot of perspective to me.
+So, to see that, it really brought a lot of perspective to me.

-And how do you think, you know, as far as, you know, I know you're saying that you don't look at yourself as a hard-charging guy.
+And how do you think, you know, as far as you know, I know you're saying that you don't look at yourself as a hard-charging guy?

-I mean, you are a hard-charger.
+I mean, you are a hard charger, you're amazing.

 If there was actually something in the dictionary that said hard-charging, it should be a picture of you next to it.

-But for the service members that are out there, for the civilians that are out there trying to figure out, you know, after Christmas is over, and this spirit, because the whole show I've been talking about this, about how we want to talk about how to make America great again, how important it is not to let go of this exceptionalism that we have during this Christmas period.
+But for the service members that are out there, for the civilians that are out there trying to figure out, you know, after Christmas is over and this spirit, because the whole show I've been talking about this, about how we want to talk about how to make America great again, how important it is not to let go of this exceptionalism that we have during this Christmas period.

 You know, it is weird.